 The compact spare tire is located under the vehicle, in front of the rear bumper.
-See Compact Spare Tire on page 10-80 for more information about the compact spare.
+See Compact Spare Tire on page 10-72 for more information.

 - A. Rear Convenience Center

-- B. Lug Wrench
+- B. Wrench (Three-Piece Shown, One-Piece Similar)

-- C. Storage Compartment Cap
+- C. Carpet Cutout

 - D. Hoist Shaft

 - E. Compact Spare Tire

 - F. Retainer

-- Open the storage compartment door of the convenience center (A) that is nearest the liftgate and remove the cap (C) on the bottom of the storage compartment.
+- Open the storage compartment door of the convenience center (A) that is nearest the liftgate.

-- Open the carpet cutout that is located through the hole of the storage compartment (C).
+- Open the carpet cutout (C) that is located through the hole of the storage compartment.

-- 3. Attach the lug wrench (B) into the hoist shaft (D).
+- 3. Attach the wrench (B) into the hoist shaft (D).

-- Turn the lug wrench (B)
+- Turn the wrench (B)

 counterclockwise to lower the

 spare tire (E) to the ground.

 Continue turning the wrench until

 the spare tire can be pulled out

 from under the vehicle.

-- Tilt the retainer (F) and slip it through the wheel opening to remove the spare tire (E) from the cable. - Turn the wrench (B) clockwise to raise the cable back up after removing the spare tire. - Do not store a full-size or a flat road tire under the vehicle.
-See "Storing a Flat or Spare Tire and Tools" later in this section.
+- Tilt the retainer and slip it through the wheel opening to remove the spare tire from the cable. - Turn the wrench clockwise to raise the cable back up after removing the spare tire.

+Do not store a full-size or a flat road tire under the vehicle.
+See "Storing the Spare Tire" and "Storing the Flat Tire" later in this section.